-NZAC has the most complete coverage of terrestrial invertebrates of all the collections held in New Zealand.
+The NZAC has the most complete coverage of terrestrial invertebrates in New Zealand.

-In addition to its fundamental systematics value, the collection underpins quarantine and border control decisions e.g., verifying the presence or absence of species in New Zealand for EPA, or for confirming identity of newly arrived potential pests for MAF.
+In addition to its fundamental value for the science of taxonomy and systematics, the collection underpins quarantine and border control decisions (e.g., verifying the presence or absence of species in New Zealand for EPA, or for confirming identity of newly arrived potential pests for MPI).

-Primary production sectors and researchers in universities and other Crown Research Institutes (AgResearch, ESR, Forest Research, Plant and Food Research) use NZAC as a repository for specimens and a source of information.
+Primary production sectors and researchers in universities and Crown Research Institutes use NZAC as a repository for specimens and a source of information.
 Identification services are also provided to the general public.